FabianaCampanari/Fundamentals-of-IoT/README.md

 #

-## ⛈ Edge Computing  - Enhances Local Network and Delivers Only Essential Data
+## ⛈ Edge Computing  - Enhances Local Network and Delivers Only Essential Data to the Cloud